NickNguyeniOS14/NickNguyeniOS14/README.md

 Hi there!
-My name is Nick and I'm a iOS Developer from Falls Church, Virginia. 😀
+My name is Nick and I'm an iOS Developer from Falls Church, Virginia. 😀

 I wrote articles on Medium at: